 See.
-We Are One.
+I Am One.

 Cheryl Buckmaster